CodeFusionEhsan/CodeFusionEhsan/README.md

 ---

 > ⚡️ Fun Fact:
-> I’m only 17, but already obsessed with building smarter, friendlier, & more useful AI for the web!
+> I’m only 17, but already obsessed with building smarter, friendlier, & more useful applications for the web!

 ---